koopjs/koop-output-vector-tiles/README.md

 // Register providers
 ```

-After startup, Koop will include `VectorTiles` routes for each registered provider.
+After startup, Koop will include `VectorTileServer` routes for each registered provider.
 For example, if you had registered the Github provider, the following routes would be available:

 ```bash
 /github/:id/VectorTileServer/:z([0-9]+)/:x([0-9]+)/:y([0-9]+).pbf  GET